ogurtsovam/frontend-project-44/README.md

 This game challenges the user to determine if randomly generated numbers are prime or not.

 [Watch the game demo on Asciinema](https://asciinema.org/a/B744UrPTWOn5xbfJCiicb5Rew)

+To download and run this game, you’ll need to follow these steps.
+This explanation assumes that you have Node.js installed on your computer, as it's required to run JavaScript-based projects.
+Here’s the full guide:

+1) Clone the Repository: git clone git@github.com:ogurtsovam/frontend-project-44.git

+2) Navigate to the Project Directory and Install Dependencies, in command line you need to write: make install

+3) Write the name of the game you'd like to play in command line to start the game!

+brain-calc, brain-even, brain-gcd, brain-prime, brain-progression